 It is important to consult a doctor if you experience any of the mentioned symptoms, especially if they interfere with your daily activities or if symptoms worsen rapidly.

-Common tests and examinations
+Common tests and exams

 - Detailed physical examination